OpenNebula/marketplace-docs/source/service/oneke.rst

 .. note::

-    The default gateway on every Kubernetes node is automatically set to the **private** VIP address which facilitates (NATed) access to the public Internet.
+    The default gateway on every Kubernetes node is automatically set to the **private** VIP address, which facilitates (NATed) access to the public Internet.

 In-Cluster Components